 - Metro by T-Mobile’s highest-end subscription will set you back $60 a month.
 However, you also get Amazon Prime access and 100GB of cloud storage on Google One.

 - Similarly, EE is also offering up to six months of free Prime Video access.
-You can avail this offer if you are on a pay monthly, 12-month SIM only, or tablet plan.
+You can avail of this offer if you are on a pay monthly, 12-month SIM only, or tablet plan.

 - Airtel customers who have a postpaid mobile plan of 499 rupees (~$7) or higher, or a 1,099 rupees (~$16) or more broadband plan will get a one-year Amazon Prime subscription for free.
 Vodafone Red subscribers who have a 399 rupees (~$6) plan or higher will get a free Amazon Prime membership.